 We work with franchise brands that opt in to participate in franchisee surveys and franchise reviews.
 Any franchise brand located in the U.S. or Canada with more than 10 units can participate in FBR’s research at no cost.

 We contact all franchisees and invite them to take a 33-question survey.
 During this process we also acquire a brand’s Franchise Disclosure Document (FDD) to verify the franchisee list provided.

 We analyze the collected data for each brand.
 The collective scores from franchisees are used to determine a single, overall “FSI” (Franchisee Satisfaction Index) score to determine their ranking among the other participating brands.
-Other factors contributing to placement on the list are the size of the franchise system, the percent of franchisees that participated in the survey, and age of the survey.
+Other factors are the size of the franchise system, the percent of franchisees that participated in the survey, and age of the survey.

 Determining the Top Brands

-From the collection of FSI scores, a benchmark is determined, and brands exceeding the benchmark are identified as “top franchises.”
-There is no fee to be named in our publications, nor can a brand pay for a listing or higher placement on a list.
+From the collection of FSI scores, a benchmark is determined, and brands exceeding the benchmark are identified as “Top Franchises.”
+There is no fee to be named on our top lists, nor can a brand pay for a listing or higher placement on a list.

 What Is an FSI Score?